felipecechin/felipecechin/README.md

 ###

-<p align="left">My name is Felipe Cechin Mello and I'm a Full-Stack Developer, from Brazil.</p>
+<p align="left">My name is Felipe Cechin and I'm a Full-Stack Developer, from Brazil.</p>

 ###